Here’s What Science Has to Show for a Half-Century of Searching for Homosexuality’s Causes

 This post is also available in: Español

-It was 46 years ago this month that the magazine Science first published an intriguing report attempting to answer and age-old question: What causes homosexuality?
+It was 46 years ago that the magazine Science first published an intriguing report attempting to answer and age-old question: What causes homosexuality?

 Researchers suspected it was caused by a chemical fluctuation in the womb brought on by maternal stress.
 At last, it appeared, we had an explanation for what causes homosexuality.
 But it turned out to be not quite that simple.